Aliucord/hook/README.md

 Additionally, XposedBridge contains these new methods:

+- `allocateInstance` - Allocates a class instance without calling any constructors Can be used as a simpler alternative to `sun.misc.Unsafe#allocateInstance`
+- `invokeConstructor` - Invokes a constructor for an existing instance, most useful in conjunction raw instance allocation.
 - `makeClassInheritable` - Makes a final class inheritable, see LSPlant doc for more info
 - `deoptimizeMethod` - Deoptimises method to solve inline issues, see LSPlant doc for more info
 - `disableProfileSaver` - Disables Android Profile Saver to try to prevent ahead of time compilation